bellingcat/octosuite/README.md

 ![license](https://user-images.githubusercontent.com/74001397/137917929-2f2cdb0c-4d1d-4e4b-9f0d-e01589e027b5.png)

 # Donations
-If you like Octosuite and would like to show support, you can Buy A Coffee for the developer using the button below
+If you like OctoSuite and would like to show support, you can Buy A Coffee for the developer using the button below

 <a href="https://www.buymeacoffee.com/189381184" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>